-Taxable income equal or less than R 1 million: The liability may be calculated on the lower of the estimated taxable income for the year, or the basic amount (as discussed above), less the first provisional payment and any employee's tax.
+Taxable income equal or less than R 1 million: The provisional tax may be calculated on the lower of the estimated taxable income for the year, or the basic amount (as discussed above), less the first provisional payment and any employee's tax.

-Taxable income in excess of R 1 million: The liability must be calculated on an estimate of taxable income, less the first provisional payment and any employee's tax.
+Taxable income of more than R 1 million: The provisional tax must be calculated on an estimate of taxable income, less the first provisional payment and any employee's tax.

-Penalty for underpayment as a result of underestimation
+Penalty for underpayment because of underestimation